jmorawsk/CMPUT301F12T08/README.md

 Mike: Here's some stuff.

-Katherine: Here is a line
+Katherine: Here is a line, hope it is visible